 Location of Ilyasi Masjid

-The mosque’s aesthetic incorporates Islamic, British and Sikh architectural influences.
-Its most distinctive feature is the tall minaret, which is instantly recognisable.
-Adjacent domes and narrow staircases lead to water pools, a vast open courtyard.
-On the left is a spacious prayer hall and on the right is a madrasa.
+The mosque’s design integrates elements from Islamic, British, and Sikh architectural styles, forming a distinctive fusion.
+Its defining characteristic is the towering minaret, easily identifiable from a distance.
+Adjacent to the minaret are domes and narrow staircases leading to water reservoirs, surrounding a vast open courtyard.
+Positioned to the left is a capacious prayer hall, while to the right stands a madrasa.

 A series of smaller cupolas on the rooftop balance the structure’s façade.
 The mosque’s walls are adorned with intricately detailed excerpts from the Quran and reverential Persian verses praising the Divine.
 The building’s geometric cement lattice allows bright natural light to filter through the side columns, imbuing the mosque with a sense of spiritual and mystical ambiance.